MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 These can all be calculated as average (or p99) during intervals or as they apply to individual requests (except for Throughput).

+???

+- This is a superset of RED method, SRE golden signals, etc.
+- The names are standardized for clarity.
+Clarity matters a lot.
+- The Site Reliability Engineering book
+- Philosophy: less is more, the basics; Google can run on a few metrics, so can you
+- Key: you can characterize individual + population, summary statistics
+- The math-letter variable names are part of Little's Law

 ---
-class: roomy
+class: roomy, fit-h1

-# Concurrency, The Magic Metric
+# Aside: Concurrency, The Magic Metric

 Concurrency is the single best metric of **demand** or load.
-(Throughput isn’t a very good load metric.)

 By Little’s Law, \\(N=XR\\), average concurrency during a time interval \\(T\\) is also